vegan-cheese/snake/README.md

 ### **Prerequisites**
 To run the game on **Windows**, you will need the Love binary (which can be downloaded from the [Love home page](https://love2d.org/)) in the area of an environment variable so that it can be accessed from a command prompt.

 If you are on **Linux**, you can install Love from your distribution's repository:
-***

  On Ubuntu's standard repository:
  ```bash
  $ sudo apt install love
  ```
- Love also has an Ubuntu PPA, which they list on their [website](https://love2d.org/) in the download section.

  On Fedora:
  ```bash
  $ sudo dnf install love